-Creative solutions to shortages in and after World War Two
+Creative imitations in the shortages in and after WW2

 The reality was very different.
 Apparently exquisitely decorated cakes turned out to be small mediocre ones hiding under the decorated cardboard covers.

-These cardboard covers were passed around from one wedding to another.
+These fake-wedding-cake cardboard covers were passed around from one wedding to another.

 Because in early 1940s wartime Britain, all the country's resources went into the war effort, buying new houseplants was almost impossible.